Eric Carr: Tributes

 As a tribute, the group's 1992 release Revenge featured what is said to be the only drum solo Carr ever recorded with the band, entitled "Carr Jam 1981", a jam session recorded for the Music From "The Elder" sessions (former Kiss guitarist Ace Frehley's original guitar part was overdubbed by Bruce Kulick).
 Much of the soloing was seasoned during Kiss' 1980 Unmasked Tour of Europe and Australia, and put down during the Music From "The Elder" sessions.
 Carr had for years been trying to get his hands on a copy of the solo for his personal collection, but his request was always rebuffed by Bob Ezrin with the excuse that he did not know where the masters for the session were.
 After Carr's death, the solo surfaced as "Carr Jam 1981".

 The Revenge album was dedicated to Carr.
 He was also paid homage on the "Kiss My Ass" and Kissology 2 videos.
 However, the band declined a tribute concert that was requested by a circle of fans the year after his death.
 Simmons stated, "We didn't want to do a tribute concert.
 We are dedicating the album to his name, but no concerts in his name.
 It's not our style."

 A further tribute was produced in 1992 called Eric Carr: The Memorial Tribute.
 It was first broadcast live on 88.1 FM / WCWP, where Carr had been interviewed three years earlier while doing press for the Hot in the Shade album.
 Running for approximately three hours, the tribute featured a re-broadcast of the interview, interspersed with biographical information and details of Carr's extracurricular projects, along with all the officially released songs Carr had written or cowritten.
 Though broadcast just once, Eric Carr: The Memorial Tribute was released several years later (seemingly in an unofficial capacity) as a two-tape box set, designed to resemble the Kiss solo albums.
 It featured a newly commissioned painting of Carr in his fox makeup, patterned after the rarely seen original by Eraldo Carugati (the artist who did the paintings for the original four Kiss solo album covers, plus one of Carr that was never officially released).

+Only July 25, 1995, 15 years to the day of Carr's Kiss debut, he was posthumously inducted into the Rock Walk Hall of Fame at Guitar Center in Hollywood.
+Carr's parents, Albert and Connie Caravello, accepted a plaque in Carr's honor.
+Former Kiss guitarist Ace Frehley was inducted in the "Rock Walk" during the same ceremony.
+Frehley's handprint was placed to the right of the Kiss display.
+Carr's acknowledgment was a bronze plaque with his name, autograph and a separate icon of the Fox makeup he wore.
+Peter Criss was added to the Rock Walk in 1996, with his handprints placed to the left of the KISS display.